MatrixTM26/GhostCommit/.github/CODE_OF_CONDUCT.md

 ## Our Goal

-The TOMCAT-C2 project provides a professional, technical environment for contributors.
+The GhostCommit project provides a professional, technical environment for contributors.
 We prioritize technical excellence and respectful collaboration.

 ## Standards